Kromczetto/Weather-App/README.md

    - cd ..,
    - flutter run.
 2. Not location found:
-   - check info.plist file - there should be 'Privacy - Location When In Use Usage Description' added
+   - check info.plist file - there should be 'Privacy - Location When In Use Usage Description' added.
 3. Wrong location on Simulator:
    - When simulator runs - Features -> Location -> Custom Location.
-   - Set the desired latitude and longitude for testing
+   - Set the desired latitude and longitude for testing.